-- Many commenter's requested removal of Atlantic cobia from federal management as soon as possible felt it was necessary for the stability of the fishery. - Some commenters felt that Atlantic cobia management should be left up to the states entirely until the 2018 stock assessment could be completed and ASMFC could make proper allocations. - Concerns were expressed regarding the validity of the MRIP data used for tracking recreational landings of Atlantic cobia. - There was concern regarding the current stock boundary (GA/FL line) set in Amendment 20B after SEDAR 28 and the resulting annual catch limits (ACLs). - Additionally, there was concern about the data used in SEDAR 28 and representation of the Mid-Atlantic states.
+- Many commenter's requested removal of Atlantic cobia from federal management as soon as possible felt it was necessary for the stability of the Atlantic cobia portion of the coastal migratory pelagics fishery. - Some commenters felt that Atlantic cobia management should be left up to the states entirely until the 2018 stock assessment could be completed, and Atlantic States Marine Fisheries Commission could make proper allocations.